EAGLE UP ULTRA COVID SAFETY PLAN FOR JUNE 5-6, 2021

 PRE-RACE PACKET PICKUP

-T-shirts, race numbers and timing chips will be individually pre-packaged prior to the event and kept in sanitary containers.
-We will offer a touch-free packet pickup.
-Packets will include personal-size hand sanitizer and a disposable facemask.
+T-shirts, race numbers and timing chips will be distributed as safely as possible prior to the event and kept in sanitary containers.
+We will offer a touch-free packet pickup if requested.

 Hand sanitizer will be available in proximity to all aid stations.

 Upon crossing the finish line, participants will be awarded a finishers medal and directed to an area away from fellow runners.
-No large gatherings will be permitted.
+Large gatherings are discouraged.

 There will be no post-race gathering for awards.